Skip to content

 --values openeo-geotrellis/generated-values.yaml

-Deploy ingress
+Deploy ingress:

 kubectl apply -f openeo-geotrellis/generated-ingress.yaml